-As the parents have given life to their children, they have the primary responsibility in the education of their children.
-The family is the principle school of the social virtues which are necessary for every society.
+As the parents have given life to their children, they have the primary responsibility for the education of their children.
+The family is the principal school of virtues which are necessary for every society.

 The Bible offers some excellent advice on raising children, advice that our permissive society would be wise to heed!

 "He who spares the rod hates his son,